Why Your Marketing Needs to be Data-Driven

 With carefully analyzed data to back their marketing strategies, marketers have a much better idea of what and when to send marketing messages.
 This timeliness and accuracy increases the chance of striking an emotional chord with the audience and encouraging positive engagement.

-Enhanced Customer Experience
+2. Constantly Enhance Customer Experience

 Customers want information that’s useful to them.
 Through data-driven marketing, campaigns are targeted towards a specific need.
-A study conducted by GlobalDMA found that 49% of brands use data-driven marketing to enhance the customer experience by conducting satisfaction surveys and identifying areas for improvement.
+The Global Review… study also found that 49% of brands use data-driven marketing to enhance the customer experience by conducting satisfaction surveys and identifying areas for improvement.

-Optimized Marketing Channels
+3. Optimize Multiple Marketing Channels

 Leads generated through Facebook respond differently to leads generated from the Google Display Network (GDN).
 This is why marketers need to create and implement their strategies according to which channel leads are coming from to optimize conversion rates